DDurant94/Password-Storage-Application/README.md

 - YAML Documentation [X]
 - Looking into rollbacks for service transactions []
 - Run real world testing for bugs and unforeseen errors []
-- Start frontend development and connection []
+- Start frontend development and connection to backend []

 ## Security Notes